agsayyed/ags-base/README.md

 - Module Configuration (config.toml - Optional)

 You can provide default configuration options for your module in a `config.toml` file at the root of your module.
-For `ags-base`, it's optional, but here's an example if you wanted to set a default alert type:
+For `ags-module-template`, it's optional, but here's an example if you wanted to set a default alert type:

 ```toml
 [params]